-If you are starting a business and do not have 3 years showing a profit, you may want to take advantage of this presumption later, after you have the 5 years of experience allowed by the test.
+If you are starting a business and do not have 3 years showing a profit, you may want to elect to have the presumption made, after you have the 5 years of experience allowed by the test.
 For more information on postponing any determination that your direct selling is not carried on for profit, see Using the presumption later under Not-for-Profit Activities in chapter 1 of Publication 535.